 - develop enterprising graduates equipped with the skills required for success in the knowledge economy.

 The Clinical Educator (Rural Medicine) will coordinate and provide rural clinical education and support rural GP and hospital supervisors in the Hills, Mallee, Fleurieu region.
-The role will be required to work collaboratively with academics, clinicians and professional staff to coordinate and facilitate the training programs and assessment requirements primarily for Doctor of Medicine (MD) students placed in the Parallel Rural Community Curriculum (PRCC) program.
+The role will be required to work collaboratively with academics, clinicians and professional staff to coordinate and facilitate the training programs and assessment requirements primarily for Doctor of Medicine (MD) students placed in MD Rural Stream (MDRS).

 The Clinical Educator will be required to liaise with and/or report to various committees, including the Clinical Educators Meeting and regional Faculty Meetings.